PratikGupta114/Glider/Docs/Glider_v1.0/doc.md

 <br/>

 This sensor array has 12 individual sensors that output either +5V / 0V (digital 1 / 0) depending on how white / black the surface beneath the sensor is.
 The threshold above which the sensor outputs 1, is adjusted by the corresponding potentiometer.
-This way the Line sensor array outputs a 12 bit digital data which looks somethings like :
+This way the Line sensor array outputs a 12 bit digital data.

+Since the sensor ouputs 1 for a white surface and 0 for black surface, then sliding the sensor above a white line ( which is drawn above the black surface ), thick enough to cover 2 sensors, them the 12 bit output from the sensors looks something like :

 ```
-0000110000000000
-0000011000000000
-0000001100000000
-0000000110000000
-0000000011000000
-0000000001100000
-0000000000110000
+001100000000
+000110000000
+000011000000
+000001100000
+000000110000
+000000011000
+000000001100
 ```

-If we consider a white surface to be represented by 1 and a black surface to be represented by a 0, sliding the sensor above a white line drawn above the black surface

 ## Parallel to Serial adapter for Line Sensor Array

+A microcontroller may not have enough digital pins to read all the 12 bits of data from the line sensor array.
+This parallel output from the line sensor array must be converted to serial data such that the microcontroller can interface with the sensor using only a few pins.
+One such device for reading multiple inputs, using only 4 gpio pins of a microcontroller, is a shift register.

+For instance, an 8 bit shift regsiter, like 74HC165, can read upto 8 digital inputs.
+Hence for reading the 12 bit data from the line sensor array, at least two of these 8-bit shift registers will be required.
+74HC165 shift registers have the ability to be cascaded with another shift register in a way that using only one data pin, a microcontroller can read data from all the shift registers.

+The adapter pcb houses two *daisy chained* shift registers and the serial output connector has the necessary pins that allows any microcontroller to read the Serial data.
+As shown in the [pinout](/Image_assets/adapter_pinout.png), the adapter outputs 16-bit data out of which 12 bits in the middle represent the digital output from the line sensor array and two bits from either side are dummy bits.

 <br/>